smcmullan-ncirl/SSPProject/README.md

 However it isn't strictly necessary to do this as the topics are created by the broker when the client producer sends messages to those topics if they do not exist previously.

-The topic names are the same of the measurement types listed above.

 ## Kafka Consumer Instructions (Optional)

 If you want to monitor the records being produced into any Kafka topic then you can start the Kafka console consumer as follows: